 Jean-Hugues describes Michigan-based DTE Energy (dteenergy.com) as a traditional US utility and one which offers a relatively 'safe' way (in terms of regulatory and interest rate risk) to gain exposure to US utilities.
-The attraction for him is DTE's relatively low valuation, modest (6%) EPS and 8% EBITDA growth, coupled with a yield of about 3.6%.
+The attraction is DTE's relatively low valuation, modest (6%) earnings per share (EPS) and 8% EBITDA growth, coupled with a dividend yield of about 3.6%.